Here are the frequently asked questions from the Troop Cookie Training.

 The troop reward is based on "per girls selling."

-How do troops earn the extra 5 or 10 cents per box this year?
+How do troops earn the extra money per box this year?

 252+ boxes: earns 70 cents per box